wix-prototypers/prototypers_components-units/README.md

 ```
 ▪️ Start each class in 'pcu-' and select clear classes (See existing components).

+▪️ Add 'data-icon' attribute with the current library and use it in the CSS file as well (See existing components).

 ▪️ If your component contains several states (designs), please do so by changing a attribute.
   Note - The attribute must be in the main parent of the component.